wso2/docs-is/en/docs/deploy/security/configuring-transport-level-security.md

     ciphers in WSO2 Identity Server.

-## Changing the server name in HTTP response headers
+## Change the server name in HTTP response headers

 By default, WSO2 Identity Server pass "WSO2 Carbon Server" as the server value in HTTP headers when sending HTTP responses.
 This means that